ikeisuke/ikeisuke.github.io/apps/tumblium/privacy/en/index.md

 - On‑device data: uninstalling the App removes all on‑device data
 - Tumblr data: posts/likes tied to your Tumblr account must be deleted on Tumblr
 - OAuth tokens: use the App’s “Log out” to delete tokens

+---

+Note: This is the privacy policy for Tumblium.
+It will be updated as necessary when features or external services change.